adharemna/adharemna/README.md

 - Exploring control strategies for tendon-driven and deformable robots
 - Studying *The Science of Soft Robotics: Design, Materials and Information Processing* (Springer)
 - Conducting a literature review on RL/IL methods for contact-rich, morphology-dependent control
-- Building a weekly series of **scientific chronicles** on robotics and AI
+- Building a weekly series of **scientific chronicles** on some of my research interests

 ## 🔍 Looking For
 Opportunities to collaborate on: